Mention the terms "public speaking" or "presentation," and you're likely to evoke an emotional response from anyone nearby.

 Since our slides don't contain exactly what we'll say while presenting, the Speaker Notes is where to place that information.

-At the bottom of PowerPoint is a Notes button you can click on to open the speaker notes.
+At the bottom of PowerPoint is a Notes button.
+Click it to open the speaker notes.
 This is a great place to type in and capture your cues or key speaking points for your presentation.

 Learn how to add Speaker Notes to your PowerPoint presentation quickly: